Protecting The Victims Of Motor Vehicle Collisions

 - Who will pay for the vehicle damage?

-- Am I entitled to recover lost wages after the accident?
+- Am I entitled to recover lost wages after the collision?

-- Are medical expenses covered after an accident?
+- Are medical expenses covered after a collision?

 - What does quality of life compensation encompass?